-- 4. Place the new transmitter into the transmitter pocket, which is inside the center console storage area. - 5.
+- 4. Place the transmitter in the front cupholder. - 5.
 Press ENGINE START/STOP.
-When the transmitter is learned, the DIC will show that it is ready to program the next transmitter. - 6.
-Remove the transmitter from the transmitter pocket and press a.
+When the transmitter is learned the DIC will show that it is ready to program the next transmitter. - Remove the transmitter from the front cupholder and press or on the transmitter.